 CBG: the basics

 Hemp contains at least 100 compounds, known as cannabinoids.
-The two most commonly known cannabinoids are THC, (the one that gets you high) and CBD.
+The most commonly known cannabinoid is CBD.

 CBGA is the precursor to other cannabinoids.
 Sometimes referred to as the parent molecule or stem cell, CBGA starts life within the plant as an inactive acid.
 Over time, this ‘mother cannabinoid’ changes, breaks down and becomes the base molecule from which other key cannabinoids are formed.
 These cannabinoids are: CBG, CBD, THC and CBC.